markusressel/py-image-dedup/README.md

 The first candidate in the resulting list is considered to be the best available version of all candidates.

-### Phase 5 - Removing duplicates
+### Phase 5 - Moving/Deleting duplicates

 All but the best version of duplicate candidates identified in the previous phase are now deleted from the file system (if you didn't specify `--dry-run` of course).

+If `duplicates_target_directory` is set, the specified folder will be used as a root directory to move duplicates to, instead of deleting them, replicating their original folder structure.

 ### Phase 6 - Removing empty folders (Optional)

-In the last phase, folders that are empty due to the deduplication process are deleted (if turned on in configuration).
+In the last phase, folders that are empty due to the deduplication process are deleted, cleaning up the directory structure (if turned on in configuration).

 # How to use